Wedding plans changing because of the pandemic? Have a virtual wedding! This post outlines everything you need to know to plan a live stream wedding!

 While of course, we would love for all of our nearest and dearest to be in attendance, right now that is a near-impossibility.
 But that doesn’t mean you can’t still have an incredible wedding day, complete with speeches, photos, vows, and being able to see everyone’s reactions.
 It’ll just look a little more … virtual.

-Technology is going to be your best friend during these days of social distancing, and especially when it comes to planning a virtual wedding.
-Below we’ll outline the steps you’ll need to take to plan a wedding on the internet, plus share the resources that will help you execute everything as simply as possible.
+Technology is going to be your best friend during these days of social distancing, especially when it comes to planning a virtual wedding.
+Below we’ll outline the steps you’ll need to take to plan a wedding on the internet.
+Plus, we share the resources that will help you execute everything as simply as possible.
 You'll learn how to include your loved ones from near and far in your microwedding, minimony, or elopement.
 Let’s dive in!

 Planning a Virtual Wedding: Step by Step